 RYAN STORM (BA'97, MPP'99) and his wife, Karen (BA'97), welcomed their daughter, Evelyn Noelle, into the world on October 2, 2008.
 CORINNE VERZONI (MPP '05) has accepted a position supporting the initiatives of the Offices of the Secretary of Defense, both for Program Analysis and Evaluation and the Simulation and Analysis Center, providing Department of Defense analytic studies and operations research support to include the use of theatre-level modeling and simulations.
-KRIS WINDER (MPP '07) is currently serving in the United States Department of Justice as a special agent for the Federal Bureau of Investigation.
-He recently completed training at the FBI Academy in Quantico, Virginia.
 STUDENT INTERNSHIPS Each summer, students complete a required 240-hour internship in an area related to one of the program's specializations: American politics, economics, international relations, or state and local policy.
 This past summer, students once again took on diverse, intense, and impactful internships that provided a perspective on how the methods and theories learned in the classroom find practical application in complex, real-life settings.
 The following students share their internship experience: